6 Analogies to Help You Understand SEO

 To understand the role of links, let’s head to the local chamber of commerce.

 SEO analogy takeaway: Those recommendations on the web are links.
 We need to be like realtor 2.
-We need to be genuine in our efforts to make people’s lives better, through our tools and our content and our culture as a company.
+We need to be genuine in our efforts to make people’s lives better through our tools our content, and our culture as a company.
 We need to reach out and find ways to make it about our customers and our social media followers.

 We are trying to be so great that the internet recommends us via links.
 And no one wants to recommend someone who is not exceptional.